Hanna Mina: Early life

-Writing
+Career

-In 1947, he moved to Beirut in search for a job, later moving to Damascus where he began his literary career.
+In 1947, he moved to Beirut in search for a job, and later to Damascus, where he began his literary career.
 In the 1950s, Mina joined the Damascus newspaper al-Inshaa as a trainee editor.
 He was paid a monthly salary of a mere 100 Syrian pounds and lived in relative poverty.

-He wrote several short stories, which brought him into literary circles, and he co-founded the Syrian Writers Federation in 1951 and later moved to become the editor in-chief of al-Inshaa.
-His first novel was 1954's The Blue Lanterns.
-Although slowly gaining fame and prestige and becoming of Syria's renowned writers, he never stopped reflecting on the harsh reality of his earlier life, which he considered as fuel for his novels.
-He has said that "reality carves its inscriptions on human skin with a hot iron that leaves permanent marks and scars".
+He wrote several short stories, which brought him into literary circles, and he co-founded the Syrian Writers Union in 1951 and later became the editor- in-chief of al-Inshaa.
+His first novel was The Blue Lamps, published in 1954.
+Although slowly gaining fame and prestige and becoming one of Syria's renowned writers, he never stopped reflecting on the harsh reality of his earlier life, which he considered as "fuel" for his novels.
+Commenting on this experience, he said that "reality carves its inscriptions on human skin with a hot iron that leaves permanent marks and scars".

+White Ebony is a collection of his short stories published in 1976.

-His novel, The Swamp, which invoked fragments of Mina's childhood in Iskenderun, was described by literary critic Salah Fadl as “the greatest autobiography in Arab novel-writing, and the most abundant in brutal honesty and wealth of thought."
+His 1977 novel The Swamp, which invoked fragments of Mina's childhood in modern-day Hatay province of Turkey, was described by literary critic Salah Fadl as “the greatest autobiography in Arabic novel-writing, and the most abundant in brutal honesty and wealth of thought."
 Mina's 1989 novel The End of a Brave Man (Nihayat Rajul Shujaa) was adapted into a 1994 television miniseries of the same name.

+Among the works selected by the Project of Translation from Arabic (PROTA), his 1993 novel Fragments of Memory: A Story of a Syrian Family was translated into English and first published by University of Texas Press.
+In 2004, it was republished by Interlink Books.